jieunkim1211/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am an Assitant Professor Faculty Fellow of Political Science at NYU Shanghai.
+bio: I am an Assitant Professor of Political Science at NYU Shanghai.

 interests:
+- Authoritarian courts
+- Government accountability
-- Accountability and Transparency
+- Language and identity
-- Rulf of Law
-- Contentious Politics
 - Formal Modeling
-- Computational Text Analysis

 education:
   courses: